Eryoung-610/Blackjack/README.md

 * On hold/stand
   * if dealerSum < playerSum, dealer draws cards until conditional is false
   * Determine winner

+* On winner found
+ * Hide stand/hit buttons
+ * Declare winner
+ * Deal button reappears as a way to repeat game

 ## Roadblocks